MoranWeissman/devops-interview-questions/questions/05_kubernetes.md

   - Use the CLI to get logs from the **previous** container instance (`-p` option), if still available.
   - Centralize logs in an external system like ELK, Loki, or FluentD.
   - Ensure your app flushes logs frequently so they aren’t lost on crash.
+  - Attach a log volume to the Pod to persist logs and access them later.
 </details>

 ---